zhorabay/Leaderboard/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse team and Code reviewers who helped us with creating this project.
+Also, I would like to express my sincere gratitude to [Lucas Erkana](https://github.com/Lucas-Erkana) for his valuable assistance in solving a problem in the JavaScript leaderboard app.
+His expertise and guidance was instrumental in finding a solution.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>